Fieash/InternshipProject/README.md

 ## Detection Results

 ### Reptile
-It is able to detect the reptile modul as well as processes hidden by Reptile.
+It is able to detect the reptile module as well as processes hidden by Reptile.

 ### Diamorphine
 It is able to detect the diamorphine module, processes hidden by Diamorphine as